-Pregnancy and breast feeding There is insufficient evidence regarding the absolute safety of breast implants in relation of fertility, pregnancy or breast-feeding.
+Pregnancy and breast feeding- There is insufficient evidence regarding the absolute safety of breast implants in relation of fertility, pregnancy or breast-feeding.
 While there is no convincing evidence of any special danger of breast implants for pregnant women or their children, studies are continuing to look for possible problems.
 You will probably be able to nurse, however, you may notice a decrease in your milk supply (from previous children) related to the changed blood supply.
-You may have more sagginess of the breasts related to the increased skin stretching during pregnancy.
-Your breasts will look and feel different from their pre-pregnant state.
+If you had a subglandular augment primarily, a mastopexy or reduction nursing may not be possible.

-Calcification Calcium deposits can form in the scar tissue surrounding the implant and may cause pain, firmness, and be visible on mammography.
+Calcification- Calcium deposits can form in the scar tissue surrounding the implant and may cause pain, firmness, and be visible on mammography.
 These deposits must be identified as different from calcium deposits that are a sign of breast cancer.
 Should this occur, additional surgery might be necessary to remove and examine calcifications to exclude malignant changes.